-The Degrees of Bachelor of Medicine and Bachelor of Surgery are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 602, which at the time of going to print is in draft form, are as follows:
+The Degree of Bachelor of Dental Surgery is governed by Resolutions of the University Court.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 603, which at the time of going to print is in draft form, are as follows:

-- 1. The Degrees of Bachelor of Medicine (MB) and Bachelor of Surgery (ChB) may be awarded by the University of Glasgow in the Faculty of Medicine (the Faculty).
-The Degree of Bachelor of Medicine shall not be awarded otherwise than with the Degree of Bachelor of Surgery, and vice versa. - 2.
-The award of the Degrees shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degrees which are subject to the approval of the University Court these shall be as stated under 'Regulations' below.

-4. The early exit award of the Degree of Bachelor of Medical Science (BMedSci) is included in the Regulation.
+- The Degree of Bachelor of Dental Surgery (BDS) may be awarded by the University of Glasgow in the Faculty of Medicine (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
+The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
+The early exit award of Bachelor of Medical Science is also included in the Regulations.